0x596173736972/MarketRegimeTrader/README.md

 - Reduce max iterations for faster training
 - Use smaller walk-forward windows for quick testing

-## 🔄 Version History

-**Latest Version Features:**
-- ✅ Fixed dataset reset issues
-- ✅ Improved TDA integration
-- ✅ Enhanced state management
-- ✅ Streamlined strategy factory
-- ✅ Better error handling
-- ✅ Connection stability improvements

 ---

-**Built with Python, Streamlit, and advanced AI/ML for comprehensive quantitative finance analysis on Replit.**
+**Built with Python, Streamlit, and advanced AI/ML for comprehensive quantitative finance analysis.**

 **🚀 Ready to start?** Click "🎲 Use Sample Data" to explore with synthetic market data, or upload your own OHLCV dataset to begin your analysis!